 Today is an extra special but sad day for those of you who had David Bowie impact, or influence your life, and the ones around you.
-Today Bowie would have turned 70, and I’m pretty sure you are all aware by now that his passing last year—just two days after his birthday—had a worldwide effect… maybe even universal!
+Today (in the year 2017) Bowie would have turned 70, and I’m pretty sure you are all aware by now that his passing last year—just two days after his birthday—had a worldwide effect… maybe even universal!

-When you realise how many of the pioneers of visual kei were influenced and inspired by David Bowie, you start to understand the impact Bowie may have had in shaping how visual kei, developed, and grew through the years.
-I’m not saying visual kei would not have existed without Bowie, but there is really strong suggestions that the “visual” may not have happened without him.
+When you realize how many of the pioneers of visual kei were influenced and inspired by David Bowie, you start to understand the impact Bowie may have had in shaping how visual kei, developed, and grew through the years.
+I’m not saying visual kei would not have existed without Bowie, but there are really strong suggestions that the “visual” may not have happened without him.

 — Yoshiki (@YoshikiOfficial) January 11, 2016

 Bowie made many great songs and musical pieces, but there are a few songs that stand out to all people.
-Bowie’s greatest hits have been covered a multitude of times, however, here’s a few covers recorded and performed by Japanese artists:
+Bowie’s greatest hits have been covered a multitude of times, however, here are a few covers recorded and performed by Japanese artists: